crydalch/houdini-plugins/README.markdown

 ### POPs
 * **Repulse POP** - Creates a small field that helps to keep particles separated, based on their radius.
+* **Bullet POP** - Uses the Bullet library to allow for RBD collisions.
+Only supports spheres right now.